kestra-io/docs/content/blogs/2024-03-07-databricks-partnership.md

 ## Kestra's Integration with Databricks

-Kestra leverages this advanced architecture to provide dynamic data workflow management, enhancing Databricks' capabilities with efficient orchestration and scheduling.Through our partnership with Databricks we offer a way to simplify the execution of data engineering tasks, from managing compute clusters and interacting with the Databricks File System (DBFS) to executing SQL queries and scheduling jobs directly on the Databricks platform.
+Kestra leverages this advanced architecture to provide dynamic data workflow management, enhancing Databricks' capabilities with efficient orchestration and scheduling.
+Through our partnership with Databricks we offer a way to simplify the execution of data engineering tasks, from managing compute clusters and interacting with the Databricks File System (DBFS) to executing SQL queries and scheduling jobs directly on the Databricks platform.

 Kestra's plugin for  Databricks extends the platform's functionality, allowing for efficient data processing and transformation.
 This integration empowers data teams to leverage Databricks' compute and storage resources more effectively, optimizing data workflows and reducing operational costs.